sthawinke/oosse/README.md

-This repository demonstrates the use of the *oosse* package for estimating the out-of-sample R² and its standard error through resampling algorithms of the [corresponding article](https://arxiv.org/abs/2302.05131).
+This repository demonstrates the use of the *oosse* package for estimating out-of-sample R² and its standard error through resampling algorithms of the [corresponding article](https://arxiv.org/abs/2302.05131).
 In this readme file, we provide installation instructions and basic usage examples, for more information and options see the package vignette and the help files.